kugatsu765/vueNotification/README.md

 #### Type

-There is 5 notifications types.
+There are 5 notifications types.

 - primary
 - dark